Tommer-R/Traveling-salesman/README.md

 locations will be generated in the shape of a circle, this means that the `initial_route` is also the global minima for this set of locations.
-It is important to note that the optimal route can start and end anywhere, therefore, the optimal route found by an algorithm might not be 100% identical to the `initial_route` from the `TSM` class but still be a global optima.
+It is important to note that the optimal route can start and end anywhere, therefore, the optimal route found by an algorithm might not be 100% identical to the `initial_route` from the `TSM` class but would still be a global optima. to make sure you have achieved a true optimal route you should make sure its cost (total distance) is identical to the initial route and not that the route itself is identical.

 here is a plot of the initial cost of 50 locations (optimal cost= 6153.5)